imagineLife/big-site/content/mongo/aggregations/section-overview.md

 - [lookup](/mongo/aggregations/lookup): similar to a left outer join, all fields in the 'left table' and the desired fields from the 'right' table
 - [graphLookup](/mongo/aggregations/graph-lookup): most useful for nested hierarchical data structures
 - [graphLookup cross-collections](/mongo/aggregations/graph-lookup-cross-coll)

+MongoDB University has a great free online course, [M121](https://university.mongodb.com/courses/M121/about), dedicated to the aggregation framework - great stuff!